 Interest Rate Risk.
-As substantially all of our debt is comprised of unsecured fixed-rate notes, we are not subject to significant interest rate risk.
-At September 25, 2022, we had an aggregate principal amount of \$500 million in unsecured floating-rate notes due January 30, 2023.
-The interest rates on our floating-rate notes are based on LIBOR.
-At September 25, 2022 and September 26, 2021, a hypothetical increase in LIBOR-based interest rates of 100 basis points would cause a negligible increase to interest expense on an annualized basis as it relates to our floating-rate notes.
-At September 25, 2022, we also had \$499 million in commercial paper outstanding, for which our exposure to interest rate risk was negligible based on the original maturities of approximately three months or less.
+At September 25, 2022, we had an aggregate principal amount of \$500 million in unsecured floating-rate notes that matured in January 2023.
+At September 24, 2023, all of our debt was comprised of unsecured fixed-rate notes.
+From time to time, we issue commercial paper for which our exposure to interest rate risk is negligible based on the original maturities of approximately three months or less.

-From time to time, we manage our exposure to certain interest rate risks related to our long-term debt through the use of interest rate swaps.
-During fiscal 2022, we entered into interest rate swaps that are designated as fair value hedges with an aggregate notional amount of \$2.1 billion to effectively convert certain fixed-rate interest payments into floating-rate payments on our outstanding debt.
-We entered into these agreements, in part, to manage interest rate risk associated with our cash equivalents and marketable securities, in addition to changes in the fair value of our outstanding debt.
-At September 25, 2022, a hypothetical increase in interest rates of 100 basis points would not cause a loss as an increase in interest expense related to these interest rate swaps agreements would be offset by an increase in interest income from our cash equivalents and marketable securities portfolio.
+We manage our exposure to certain interest rate risks related to our long-term debt through the use of interest rate swaps.
+We enter into these agreements to manage interest rate risk associated with our cash equivalents and marketable securities, in addition to changes in the fair value of our outstanding debt.
+At September 24, 2023 and September 25, 2022, we had an aggregate notional amount of \$2.1 billion in interest rate swaps that are designated as fair value hedges to effectively convert certain fixed-rate interest payments into floating-rate payments on our outstanding debt.
+At September 24, 2023 and September 25, 2022, a hypothetical increase in interest rates of 100 basis points would not cause a loss as an increase in interest expense related to these interest rate swaps agreements would be offset by an increase in interest income from our cash equivalents and marketable securities portfolio.